Keywords

 The study of SPDEs has known a growing interest recently, in particular with the fields medal of M. Hairer in 2014.
 In many applications such as radiative transfer, molecular dynamics or simulation of optical fibers, part of the physical interactions are naturally modeled by adding supplementary random terms (the noise) to the initial deterministic equations.
 From the mathematical point of view, such terms change drastically the behavior of the system.

-• In the presence of noise, highly-oscillatory dispersive equations present new problems.
+- In the presence of noise, highly-oscillatory dispersive equations present new problems.
 In particular, to study stochastic averaging of the solution, the analysis of the long time behavior of stochastic dispersive equations is required, which is known to be a difficult problem in the general case.
-In some cases (for instance highly-oscillatory Schrödinger equation (1) with a time white noise in the regime ε<<1), it is however possible to perform the analysis and to obtain averaged stochastic equations.
+In some cases (for instance highly-oscillatory Schrödinger equation (1) with a time white noise in the regime ), it is however possible to perform the analysis and to obtain averaged stochastic equations.
 We plan to go further by considering more difficult problems, such as the convergence of a stochastic Klein-Gordon-Zakharov system to a stochastic nonlinear Schrödinger equation.

-• The long-time behavior of stochastic Schrödinger equations is of great interest to analyze mathematically the validity of the Zakharov theory for wave turbulence (see 46).
+- The long-time behavior of stochastic Schrödinger equations is of great interest to analyze mathematically the validity of the Zakharov theory for wave turbulence (see 46).
 The problem of wave turbulence can be viewed either as a deterministic Hamiltonian PDE with random initial data or a randomly forced PDEs where the stochastic forcing is concentrated in some part of the spectrum (in this sense it is expected to be a hypoelliptic problem).
 One of our goals is to test the validity the Zakharov equation, or at least to make rigorous the spectrum distribution spreading observed in the numerical experiments.

 3.2.2 Numerical schemes for highly-oscillatory problems (All members)

 Recently, such numerical methods have been proposed by members of the team in the highly-oscillatory context.
 38. They are mainly based on a separation of the fast and slow variables, as suggested by the decomposition (5).
-An additional ingredient to prove the uniformly accuracy of the method for (4) relies on the search for an appropriate initial data which enables to make the problem smooth with respect to ε.
+An additional ingredient to prove the uniformly accuracy of the method for (4) relies on the search for an appropriate initial data which enables to make the problem smooth with respect to .

 Such an approach is assuredly powerful since it provides a numerical method which enables to capture the high oscillations in time of the solution (and not only its average) even with a large time step.
-Moreover, in the asymptotic regime, the potential gain is of order 1/ε in comparison with standard methods, and finally averaged models are not able to capture the intermediate regime since they miss important information of the original problem.
+Moreover, in the asymptotic regime, the potential gain is of order in comparison with standard methods, and finally averaged models are not able to capture the intermediate regime since they miss important information of the original problem.
 We are strongly convinced that this strategy should be further studied and extended to cope with some other problems.
 The ultimate goal being to construct a scheme for the original equation which degenerates automatically into a consistent approximation of the averaged model, without resolving it, the latter can be very difficult to solve.

-• Space oscillations:
+Space oscillations:

-When rapidly oscillating coefficients in space (i.e. terms of the form a(x,x/ε)) occur in elliptic or parabolic equations, homogenization theory and numerical homogenization are usually employed to handle the stiffness.
-However, these strategies are in general not accurate for all ε]0,1].
+When rapidly oscillating coefficients in space (i.e. terms of the form ) occur in elliptic or parabolic equations, homogenization theory and numerical homogenization are usually employed to handle the stiffness.
+However, these strategies are in general not accurate for all .
 Then, the construction of numerical schemes which are able to handle both regimes in an uniform way is of great interest.
 Separating fast and slow spatial scales merits to be explored in this context.
 The delicate issue is then to extend the choice suitable initial condition to an appropriate choice of boundary conditions of the augmented problem.

-• Space-time oscillations:
+Space-time oscillations:

 For more complex problems however, the recent proposed approaches fail since the main oscillations cannot be identified explicitly.
-This is the case for instance when the magnetic field B depends on t or x in (2) but also for many other physical problems.
+This is the case for instance when the magnetic field depends on or in (2) but also for many other physical problems.
 We then have to deal with the delicate issue of space-time oscillations, which is known to be a very difficult problem from a mathematical and a numerical point of view.
-To take into account the space-time mixing, a periodic motion has to be detected together with a phase S which possibly depends on the time and space variables.
+To take into account the space-time mixing, a periodic motion has to be detected together with a phase which possibly depends on the time and space variables.
 These techniques originate from geometric optics which is a very popular technique to handle high-frequency waves.

-• Geometrical properties:
+Geometrical properties:

 The questions related to the geometric aspects of multiscale numerical schemes are of crucial importance, in particular when long-time simulations are addressed (see 42).
 Indeed, one of the main questions of geometric integration is whether intrinsic properties of the solution may be passed onto its numerical approximation.
 For instance, if the model under study is Hamiltonian, then the exact flow is symplectic, which motivates the design of symplectic numerical approximation.
 For practical simulations of Hamiltonian systems, symplectic methods are known to possess very nice properties (see 42).
 It is important to combine multiscale techniques to geometric numerical integration.
 All the problems and equations we intend to deal with will be addressed with a view to preserve intrinsic geometric properties of the exact solutions and/or to approach the asymptotic limit of the system in presence of a small parameter.
 An example of a numerical method developed by members of the team is the multi-revolution method.

-• Quasi-periodic case:
+Quasi-periodic case:

 So far, numerical methods have been proposed for the periodic case with single frequency.
 However, the quasi-periodic case 1 is still misunderstood although many complex problems involve multi-frequencies.
 Even if the quasi-periodic averaging is doable from a theoretical point of view in the ODE case, (see 47), it is unclear how it can be extended to PDEs.
 One of the main obstacle being the requirement, usual for ODEs like (4), for to be analytic in the periodic variables, an assumption which is clearly impossible to meet in the PDE setting.
 An even more challenging problem is then the design of numerical methods for this problem.

-• extension to stochastic PDEs:
+extension to stochastic PDEs:

 All these questions will be revisited within the stochastic context.
 The mathematical study opens the way to the derivation of efficient multiscale numerical schemes for this kind of problems.
 We believe that the theory is now sufficiently well understood to address the derivation and numerical analysis of multiscale numerical schemes.
 Multi-revolution composition methods have been recently extended to highly-oscillatory stochastic differential equations The generalization of such multiscale numerical methods to SPDEs is of great interest.
 The analysis and simulation of numerical schemes for highly-oscillatory nonlinear stochastic Schrödinger equation under diffusion-approximation for instance will be one important objective for us.
 Finally, an important aspect concerns the quantification of uncertainties in highly-oscillatory kinetic or quantum models (due to an incomplete knowledge of coefficients or imprecise measurement of data).
 The construction of efficient multiscale numerical methods which can handle multiple scales as well as random inputs have important engineering applications.